Meshed coil regions

 Solid conductor regions are employed in Flux to represent an individual current-carrying conductor or a coil in its full geometrical complexity.
 They can take into account the skin and proximity effects rigorously and are useful when a detailed mapping of the current density distribution in the conductor is desired.
 On the other hand, they require elaborate geometrical and circuit descriptions and lead to complex meshes, a substantial memory usage, and relatively longer computation times.

 Coil conductor regions, on the other hand, are well suited to model tightly packed windings, in which the positioning of the wire turns is given by the juxtaposition of a fixed motif or unit cell.
 In these regions, Flux performs a pre-computation on a unit cell to estimate the impact of the skin and proximity effects in the current density distribution.
-The results yielded by this pre-computation are then translated into equivalent material properties that are assigned to the coil conductor region, to have more informations about these elementary cells, see this discussion.
+The results yielded by this pre-computation are then translated into equivalent material properties that are assigned to the coil conductor region.
+To have more information about these elementary cells, see this discussion.

-These regions can also descbribe foil coil windings (wound metallic conducting sheet).
-In this homogenization type Flux compute with a dedicated fomulation the impact of the skin and proximity effects in the current density distribution.
-Thereby, as there are not the same type of modelisation, the available quantities in the postprocessing could be differents, to have more informations about this model, see this discussion.
+Foil coil windings (wound metallic conducting sheet) can also be described by these regions, where Flux then applies the homogenization to compute with a dedicated FE formulation the impact of the skin and proximity effects on the current density distribution.
+It means that for foil or wire coils the homogenization strategies are not the same and so the quantities available in post-processing could be different.
+For more information about this model, see this discussion.

-The techniques described above homogenizethe winding representation (i.e., simplifies its geometrical description) and circumvents the previously mentioned difficulties related to solid conductor regions.
+The technique described above homogenizes the winding representation (i.e., simplifies its geometrical description) and circumvent the previously mentioned difficulties related to solid conductor regions.
 However, it should be remarked that the equivalence between the non-homogenized and homogenized representations is not absolute.
 While the homogenization preserves the Joule losses and the stored magnetic energy, the evaluated current density distribution changes.
 In other words, the current density computed in a homogenized coil conductor region is not identical to the current density distribution predicted by a coil model based upon solid conductor regions.

 The example in the next section compares the modeling of a simple winding with both solid conductor regions and a coil conductor region to further clarify these aspects.